 • We often have special events where children learn in mixed age groups and older ones are encouraged to care for and lead younger children.

-• Governors through the Pastoral and Curriculum committee monitor the impact of the school’s work in this area through pupil and parent conversations and learning walks.
+• Governors monitor the impact of the school’s work in this area through pupil and parent conversations and learning walks.

 Please click on link below for Parent’s guide